timescale/docs/self-hosted/configuration/telemetry.md

 <Highlight type="note">
-Telemetry reports are different if you are using an open source or community version of Timescale.
+Telemetry reports are different if you are using an open source or community version of TimescaleDB.
 For these versions, the report includes an `edition` field, with a value of either `apache_only` or `community`.
 </Highlight>